WHERE EDUCATION AND ENTREPRENEURSHIP MEET

 Updated: 4 hours ago

 Interview with the founder of The STARTedUP Foundation, Don Wettrick.

 “What I want is to create a time and space in our school day to have “open source” learning - a time where our students can solve REAL and RELEVANT problems that face our world.”

-We all envision a world where education impacts lives in the most positive and meaningful ways possible.
-Today, uQualio®, the makers of the internet’s favorite eLearning software, had the opportunity to sit down and chat with Don Wettrick about his experience growing the nonprofit The STARTedUP Foundation, an enterprise focused on bridging the worlds of education and entrepreneurship.
+We all envision a world where education impacts live in the most positive and meaningful ways possible.
+Today, uQualio®, the makers of the internet’s favorite eLearning software, had the opportunity to sit down and chat with Don Wettrick about his experience growing the nonprofit The STARTedUP Foundation, an enterprise-focused on bridging the worlds of education and entrepreneurship.
 Let’s jump into the interview below.

 First of all, education did a wonderful job of preparing our students for jobs for several years.
 Then the jobs changed, but our schools didn’t.
 It’s that simple.
 The culture of an innovative workforce demands that employees can collaborate to find new opportunities and solve problems QUICKLY.
 It requires a great deal of honest, frank discussions that revolve around making fast, informed decisions.
 Do our classrooms look like this?
 Are students asked to solve new problems that don’t yet have a solution?
 Or, do they memorize facts from the past?
 That isn’t to say that “all facts and lessons from the past are irrelevant.”
 A baseline of knowledge is always needed.
 But what I want is to create a time and space in our school day to have “open source” learning- a time where our students can solve REAL and RELEVANT problems that face our world.